 Wow...what a difference a few weeks can make!
 You may have been all set to move into your dorm and begin your fall semester, only to find the college or university you were planning to attend has switched course and is no longer offering in-person classes.
 There won’t be any campus events, masks must be worn at all times if you leave your dorm room, and the threat of an outbreak feels imminent.
 College looks nothing like you anticipated, and it seems rather tempting to take the year off.
 You might want to think twice on this one… taking a gap year is likely a decision that may have more consequences, particularly during a pandemic, than you think.

-We have all been inundated recently with new terms, phrases and rules of interaction as we quarantine and slowly reintegrate activities we previously may have taken for granted.
-As we acclimate to the current situation and try to form new habits (remembering your mask), we also must look at our new ways of doing things with ever-changing rules often have a learning curve.
+We have all been inundated with new terms, phrases and rules of interaction as we quarantine and slowly reintegrate activities we previously may have taken for granted.
+As we acclimate to our new habits (remembering your mask), we also must look at our new ways of doing things with ever-changing rules often have a learning curve.
 Until then, we continue to figure it out as we go along.
 One big change has been higher education and how classes are now being delivered.

 Hirul and Dilip Patel